US

 Medical & legal immediate steps (first hours)

-In every state, there is a critical first phase: official pronouncement and clearance to move the body.
+In every U.S. state, the first phase is about official pronouncement and clearance to move the body.
 How you proceed depends mainly on where the death happened.

 Who pronounces death (hospital, hospice, home)

-- Hospital or facility: A clinician pronounces death and the facility guides the next steps.
-Ask for the name/role of the pronouncing professional and how the facility will coordinate with your chosen funeral home.
+- Hospital or facility: A clinician pronounces death and staff guide the next steps.
+Ask who will coordinate with your chosen funeral home for release/transfer.

-- Hospice: Hospice staff typically handle pronouncement and will guide you through what happens next (including contacting a funeral home).
+- Hospice: Hospice typically handles pronouncement and will guide you on what happens next.

 - At home (not on hospice): Call 911.
-Emergency services will send help and begin the required process.
+Emergency services will begin the required process.

-Critical: Do not move the body or disturb the scene until you are told it is cleared.
-This matters legally and can prevent delays later.
+Critical: do not move the body or disturb the scene

 Home & document security (do this early)

-- Secure the home: keys, doors/windows, valuables, pets, and (if appropriate) consider changing locks.
+- Secure the home: keys, doors/windows, valuables, pets; consider changing locks if appropriate.

-- Secure medications: remove or lock up controlled substances and dispose through approved take-back programs when ready.
+- Secure medications: remove/lock controlled substances; use take-back programs when ready.

-- Gather visible documents: ID, insurance cards, recent mail, bank/credit statements, property and vehicle paperwork.
+- Gather visible paperwork: ID, insurance cards, recent mail, statements, vehicle/property documents.

 Initial notifications (what to do—and what to delay)

-- Immediate family circle: designate one person as the main communicator to reduce repeated calls and confusion.
+- Immediate family: appoint one main communicator to reduce repeated calls and confusion.

-- Employer (HR): ask about final paycheck, benefits, life insurance, retirement plans, and any survivor support.
+- Employer (HR): ask about final pay, benefits, and any workplace life insurance.

 Universal U.S. documents you need (all 50 states)

-These documents are the foundation for funeral arrangements, benefits, and settling the estate.
-Start by gathering what you can—don’t panic if you don’t have everything immediately.
+These documents are the foundation for arranging services, claiming benefits, and managing accounts.
+Gather what you can first—don’t panic if you don’t have everything immediately.

-- Social Security number of the deceased (often needed for benefits, financial institutions, and identity protection).
+- Social Security number (SSN): often needed for SSA reporting, claims, and identity protection.

 Personal identification & family status